Anguish, sympathy for Heap after ex-NFL player’s kid killed

 Heap spent 10 seasons with the Ravens, who selected him in the first round out of Arizona State in 2001.
 He spent two seasons with the Cardinals before retiring with 42 career touchdowns.
 He made the Pro Bowl after the 2002 and ’03 seasons and was a second-team All-Pro in 2003.

-Heap also is a member of the Raven’s Ring of Honor.
+Heap was inducted into the Raven’s Ring of Honor in 2014.

 “We cannot imagine the heartbreak and sorrow Todd and Ashley’s family feels right now,” the Ravens said in a statement.
 “We believe their deep faith and tremendous support from friends and family will help them through this unimaginable time.”